Write for us

 - A good understanding of the wider context as demonstrated by your references

 - A clear central thesis or argument

 - Some evidence that a range of view points have been considered

 - Clear implications for teachers, SENCo’s, schools, educational psychologists etc.

-Features will also go through an editorial process to make sure that grammar, spelling and content is consistent.
-If needed, minor edits will be made by us and then the feature will published.
+Longer reads will also go through an editorial process to make sure that grammar, spelling and content is consistent.
+If needed, minor edits will be made by us and then the longer read will published.
 More substantial edits are likely to be returned to you for consideration.